mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-de.md

 VoiceOver auf iOS Safari unterstützt das `aria-owns` Attribut nicht sehr gut.
 You can work around the issue with the `disablePortal` prop.

-### TypeScript

-To fully take advantage of type inference, you need to set the `multiple` prop to `undefined`, `false` or `true`.
-See [this discussion](https://github.com/mui-org/material-ui/pull/18854#discussion_r364215153) for more details.
-TypeScript könnte diesen Fehler in Zukunft lösen.

 ### ListboxComponent

 If you provide a custom `ListboxComponent` prop, you need to make sure that the intended scroll container has the `role` attribute set to `listbox`.
 This ensures the correct behavior of the scroll, for example when using the keyboard to navigate.